Skip to Content

 • Murray River Safari or Walk

-Accommodation: Luxury Houseboat
+Accommodation: Luxury Houseboat | Meals: BLD

-Day 7: Outback Lakes.
-After an early breakfast, you'll set off on a driving tour of the great ephemeral lake system on the outer floodplain where spectacular birdwatching includes migratory waders that have travelled from the northern hemisphere, thousands of ducks, pied stilts, red-necked avocets, spoonbills and musk ducks.
+Day 9: Outback Lakes.
+After an early breakfast, set off on a driving tour of the great ephemeral lake system on the outer floodplain where spectacular birdwatching includes migratory waders that have travelled from the northern hemisphere, thousands of ducks, pied stilts, red-necked avocets, spoonbills and musk ducks.
 Expect to see blue-bonnet parrots, emus and their chicks, and magnificent red kangaroos as you drive across the country between the lakes.
 Return to find the houseboat in a new location opposite the spectacular Bunyip Reach Cliffs above lock 6.

 Please note that from May through to late September, the four-day Murray River Walk can be booked as an alternative featuring easy days of hiking along Australia's greatest river.